-There is one invasive species that you won’t find on this edible list: zebra mussels.
+There are one invasive species that you won't find on this edible list: zebra mussels.
 While some do eat zebra mussels, especially those prepared in a professional kitchen, the USDA advises against eating the mussels that travel from boat to boat in ballast water because they act as filters for their environment.
 Unless you properly know how to pick and clean mussels, you could ingest harmful pollutants and bacteria the mussels filtered.

 To learn more about non-native species, visit the National Invasive Species Information Center.